 One simple structure for understanding how someone may have violated the standard of reasonable care is defining the standard, showing how the at fault driver violated that standard, how that violation lead to the accident, and finally proving damages that resulted from this accident.

-Once a standard of reasonable care is established experienced team of car accident attorneys like Davis Law Group will use evidence including the police report if one exists from the accident, as well as witness statements, and expert testimony to understand the events leading up to an accident and build the case that the accused at fault drivers actions violated said standards.
+Once a standard of reasonable care is established, an experienced team of car accident attorneys like Davis Law Group will use evidence including the police report if one exists from the accident, as well as witness statements, and expert testimony to understand the events leading up to an accident and build the case that the accused at fault drivers actions violated said standards.

 This investigation should be able to clearly outline the violation, show the causation of accident and finally link the damages suffered to the accident directly, effectively proving negligence on the part of the at fault party.